-- V. Race or ethnicity, as defined in California Education Code Section 66261.7, includes ancestry, color, ethnic group identification, and ethnic background. - W. Religion, as defined in California Education Code Section 66262, includes all aspects of religious belief, observance, and practice and includes agnosticism and atheism. - X. Retaliation means adverse action that is taken by a CSU employee because a student or an applicant has or is believed to have: - Reported or opposed conduct which the student or applicant reasonably and in good faith believes is discrimination/harassment/ retaliation; or - Participated in a discrimination/harassment/retaliation investigation/ proceeding. - Y. Sexual Orientation, as defined in California Education Code Section 66262.7, means heterosexuality, homosexuality, or bisexuality. - Z. Student means an individual who has been admitted to an undergraduate, graduate, or credential program at a CSU campus that leads to the pursuit of a CSU degree.
+- U. Protected Status means any basis listed or defined in California Education Code Sections 66250 et seq. - V.-Race or ethnicity, as defined in California Education Code Section 66261.7, Includes ancestry, color, ethnic group identification, and ethnic background. - W.-Religion, as defined in California Education Code Section 66262, includes all aspects of religious belief, observance, and practice and includes agnosticism and atheism. - X. Retaliation means adverse action that is taken by a CSU employee because a student or an applicant has or is believed to have: - Reported or opposed conduct which the student or applicant reasonably and in good faith-believes is discrimination/harassment/ retaliation; or - Participated in a discrimination/harassment/retaliation-investigation/ proceeding. - Y.-Sexual Orientation, as-defined in California Education Code Section 66262.7, means heterosexuality, homosexuality, or bisexuality. - Z. Student means an individual who has been admitted to an undergraduate, graduate, or credential program at a CSU campus-that leads to the pursuit of a CSU degree.

-Systemwide Policy Prohibiting Discrimination, Harassment, and Retaliation Against Students and Applicants for Admission
+Systemwide Policy Prohibiting Discrimination, Harassment, and Retallation Against Students and Applicants for Admission